ivkei/llm-cli/README.md

 The default config location is ~/.llm-cli/config.py.
 Feel free to explore, because if something breaks `-b` [flag](#flags) can be used to restore original config.
 The variables in the file are just written in python syntax.
+Also if something breaks the application will ask you to restore missing config values.

 ## Run
 ```sh